Exponential mixing for the randomly forced NLS equation: Introduction

 The highlight of this abstract criterion is the new concept ``exponential asymptotic compactness''\footnote{In \cite{LWX-24} this concept is originally referred to as ``asymptotic compactness''.
 Adding the attribute ``exponential'' in the present paper is for concreteness.
 In fact, the terminology ``asymptotic compactness'' is widely used in the theory of dynamical systems, and does not require an exponential attraction in those settings.}, whose optimality will be illustrated in the main content; see Section {\rm\ref{Section-133}} for more discussions.
 The verification for PDE models involves multiple subjects: asymptotic dynamics, global stabilization and control properties. \end{remark}

 \begin{remark}[Comparison with wave equations] The study of NLS is more intricate than wave equations involved in {\rm\cite{LWX-24}}.
-One reason is the lack of derivative gain from the source term.
-In order to confront the nonlinearity, we utilize Carleman estimate to asymptotic dynamics and nonlinear smoothing to control problems, which are novel methods in this paper.
+One reason is that, unlike the wave propagator which gains one derivative with respect to the source term (implying extra regularity for nonlinear term in the Duhamel formula), no such regularization holds for the NLS.
+As a result, the nonlinearity becomes an inherent difficulty.
+To confront this, we utilize Carleman estimate to study asymptotic dynamics and nonlinear smoothing to study control problems, which are novel methods in this paper.

-Another thing to be pointed out is that, in the case of wave equations {\rm\cite{LWX-24}}, the time period $T>0$ cannot be too small, due to the finite speed of propagation; while in the \hyperlink{thm1}{Main Theorem}, period $T$ is arbitrary.
+Another notable point is that, in the case of wave equations {\rm\cite{LWX-24}}, the time period $T>0$ cannot be too small, due to the finite speed of propagation; while in the \hyperlink{thm1}{Main Theorem}, period $T$ is arbitrary.
 This will be achieved by new observations on damped Schr\"odinger equations.